 While it seems like the present-day map has remained unchanged for a long time, quite a few countries actually date back less than a few short decades.

-From the fall of the Soviet Union to the dissolution of Yugoslavia to influence from the United Nations, there have been many modern-day impetuses for the formation of new nations.
-While some countries have gained independence only after war-torn, bloody conflict, others have established their autonomy following more peaceful decisions.
+From the fall of the Soviet Union to 21st-century conflicts, there have been many modern-day impetuses for the formation of new nations.

-In any case, the world is constantly shifting, and what exists today could very well be different tomorrow.
-Discover which countries are the youngest in the world, so you can expand your bucket list with exciting new additions to our global map.
+The world is constantly shifting, and what exists today could very well be different tomorrow.
+Discover which countries are the youngest in the world so that you can expand your bucket list with exciting new additions to our global map.

 16. Germany — 1990

 It’s hard to think of Germany — with its historic castles, 500 years of beer culture, brilliant composers and thinkers throughout the ages — as a “new” country.
-But while the language and land have, of course, been around for centuries, the country has only officially been Germany for less than three decades.
+But while the language and land have been around for centuries, the country has only officially been Germany for three decades.

 Nearly 40 million visitors head to the country annually, and that number is growing exponentially each year.
-Berlin, the most-visited city in the country and the third-most-visited in all of Europe, invites guests to explore remnants from a fraught past, while reveling in modern attractions and a progressive culture.
+Berlin, the capital and most-visited city in the country, invites guests to explore remnants of a fraught past while reveling in modern attractions and a progressive culture.

 15. Yemen — 1990